 The protons which repeal each other electrostatically & the neutron which exert no electric force are held extremely close together inside a stable nucleus.
 In this topic, we will learn the properties of nuclear forces.

-Obviously, there are some forces operating within the nucleus which binds neutron to proton (n-p forces), proton to protons ( p-p forces) and neutron to neutron (n-n forces).
+Obviously, there are some forces operating within the nucleus which bind neutron to proton (n-p forces), proton to protons ( p-p forces), and neutron to neutron (n-n forces).
 These forces bind the nucleus.

 i) They are attractive: The overall effect of Nuclear forces is attractive otherwise the nucleus will not exist.

 ii) They are non-electric: The nuclear forces cannot be of an electrical nature.
 If it will so, the protons will repel one another.

 iv) They are extremely strong: Nuclear forces are the strongest known forces in nature.
 Therefore they provide stability to the nucleus.

 v) They are extremely short-range forces: These forces are applicable only in a small region of the order of 10^-15 m.
 These forces do not obey the inverse square law.

 vi) They are spin-dependent: Experimental pieces of evidence show that the nuclear force acting between two nucleons depends upon the mutual orientation of spins of nucleons.

 e.g. a neutron and a proton are kept together forming a deuteron only if their spins are parallel to each other.
 I hope you get all the properties of nuclear forces.